douglasdavis/ddavis.io/content/blog/first-ox-hugo.md

 Luckily before I fell down this rabbit hole my Emacs configuration was already cleaned up to my liking, hopefully it stays that way for a while!
-It can be found [right here](https://github.com/drdavis/dotfiles/blob/master/emacs/emacs-init.org) (you'll see it's also written in Org-mode, with the Emacs lisp blocks loaded via `org-babel-load-file`).
+It can be found [right here](https://github.com/drdavis/dotfiles/blob/master/emacs/emacs-init.org) (you'll see it's also written in Org-mode, with the Emacs Lisp blocks loaded via `org-babel-load-file`).